EmelieMarkkanen/p1-/README.md

 ### Color scheme
 I’ve used a color scheme of four main colors through out the website.
 I chose the color scheme to reflect the content of the website and the overall inspiration of the hotel, eg the Stockholm archipelago.
 The color scheme consist of two hues of green, #5f7161 and #6d8b74, a hue of gray, #d0c9c0 and a hue of beige, #efead8.
-The overall background and some text of the website is beige, while the gray is used for the footer, the booking form hover link and for border features.
+The overall background and some text of the website is beige, while the gray is used for the footer and the booking form hover link.
 The green hues are used for background in some sections, text and links.
 Different hues of green is used to highlight hovering over links.
-The color scheme suggestion was found at Colorhunt.
+The color scheme suggestion was found at [Colorhunt](https://colorhunt.co/palette/5f71616d8b74efead8d0c9c0).

 ### Imagery
 I wanted the imagery of the webiste to reflect the content and give a feeling for the inspiration of the hotel, eg the Stockholm archipelago.
 I've used images that give a sense of the sea and forest, with the images matching the color scheme of the website.